-As Britain continued to attempt control over the colonies through taxes and regulations, calls for independence grew across the 13 Colonies.
-The colonists who favored independence from Great Britain were called Patriots.
-Those who wished to remain tied to Great Britain as Colonies were called Loyalists.
-Americans who embraced both beliefs and could not choose a side were called Neutrals.
+As Britain attempted to tighten its control over the 13 Colonies through new taxes and regulations, calls for independence grew among the colonists.
+Those who favored independence from Great Britain were called Patriots.
+Those who wished that the Colonies remain tied to Great Britain were known as Loyalists.
+Americans who elected not to choose a side were called Neutrals.

 Colonists had various reasons for whichever side that they chose.
 Farmers, for example, often chose the side that their landowner supported.
 Others who might be have a large debt owed to British creditors may have chosen the Patriot side in hopes that their debts would be erased.

 Conversely, a merchant who had a lucrative contract with the Crown would likely support the Loyalist cause.
 Their income was tied to the relationship between Great Britain and the Colonies.

 Choosing a side could be dangerous depending on where you lived.
 While there were people of all sides spread across the Colonies, the majority of people in the New England Colonies were Patriots.
 You were likely to find more Loyalists in the Southern Colonies.

 Patriots felt that the recent British laws enacted on American Colonies were unfair and violated their rights.
 Some of the main grievances of the colonists were taxation without consent, quartering soldiers in citizens’ homes, and denying colonists the right to a trial.

 Many Patriots lived in the New England Colonies, and were mostly from the middle and lower class.
 Most lived in rural areas and labored as fishermen and farmers.
 Patriots wanted to be free from the Crown and were willing to resort to violence if necessary.
 Famous patriots included George Washington, Thomas Jefferson, Benjamin Franklin, and Ethan Allen.